 If you are a Canadian who is working either permanently or temporarily abroad, there are many tax implications that you need to be aware of.
 Tax implications are important things to consider for Canadian citizens who are working outside of Canada.
+Many Canadians are caught off guard by departure tax obligations, withholding tax on Canadian income, and ongoing filing requirements that follow them across borders.
+Understanding exactly where you stand before and after you leave can save you from costly penalties and unexpected tax bills.
+Calgary Tax Consulting helps Canadians navigate international tax obligations at every stage of their move, ensuring full CRA compliance whether you are leaving for good or just for a while.

 Canadians Working Abroad Permanently

-3. The third is where you live.
+- The third is where you live

 Let’s take the example of Alex, who left Canada to work and live in the United States.
 His permanent home is in the United States.
 His wife and child are in the United States and Alex himself lives in the United States.
 In this case, Alex is clearly a non-resident of Canada.